This past weekend I spent both Saturday and Sunday doing headshots for Columbus State University Theatre students.

 I prefer the outside to the studio.
 However, I like the background to be out of focus and create a mood for senior photos.

 Pocketwizards are used to shoot with High-Speed Sync on Alienbees B1600.

 My lens for the photos Nikon 85mm ƒ/1.8.

 Westcott 2001 43-Inch Optical White Satin Collapsible Umbrella

 Since the flashes can be powered way down I was able to shoot at ƒ/1.8.

-The Magsphere spreads the light around the sides which then catches on the Lasolite Triflector silver panels and lights under the chin and on both cheeks.
-The flash is the main light above the subject creating that wonderful butterfly light.
-The main light was powered at 1/64th power and the background was at 1/4 power.
+The Magsphere spreads the light around the sides, catching on the Lasolite Triflector silver panels and lights under the chin and both cheeks.
+The flash is the leading light above the subject, creating that wonderful butterfly light.
+The top light was powered at 1/64th power, and the background was at 1/4 power.